 They believe that:

-love and commitment of partners in a same-sex relationship.
+love, commitment, and sexual orientation of partners in a same-sex relationship.

 These beliefs are contradict statements by: